Skip to main content

 Moutsoúna

-The beautiful small harbour village of Moutsoúna lies in two kilometers distance from the settlement Ágios Dimítris (10 minutes by car or about half an hour on foot).
-In summer several tavernas are open in Moutsoúna, and you can get your groceries in a small, well-stocked minimarket.
+The cosy harbour village of Moutsoúna lies in two kilometers distance from the settlement of Ágios Dimítris (10 minutes by car or about half an hour on foot).
+In summer several tavernas are open in Moutsoúna where one can sit directly at the sea.
+A small, well-stocked minimarket provides all the groceries you may need.
 During school season there is a bus to the next larger village (Apíranthos) and to Naxos-Town.

 Apíranthos

-The next larger settlement is the idyllic village of Apíranthos that lies in the mountains in 10 kilometers (6 miles) distance from Moutsoúna at a height of about 550 meters.
-In Apíranthos you can visit four small museums and stroll through the narrow alleyways with their old traditional houses and with many beautiful taverns and shops with local products.
+The next larger settlement, the traditional village of Apíranthos, lies in the mountains at a height of about 550 meters in 10 kilometers (6 miles) distance from Moutsoúna.
+In Apíranthos you can visit four small museums and stroll through the narrow alleyways of old traditional houses studded with many beautiful taverns and shops with local products.

 Several marked hiking trails start in Apíranthos: